calvinfeng/gonotebook/README.md

 ```

 ### What about non-main packages?
 Yes you can write your own package.
-However, you cannot run go install on a non-main package.
-I mean you can run the command,
+However, you cannot run `go install` on a non-main package.
+Strictly speaking you can
-but it has no effect.
+still run the `go install` command in your terminal but it has no effect.
 Go will not compile your package into executable.
 So how do you use your own package?
-You must import
-it into your `main` program.
+You must import it into your `main` program.

 For example:
 ```go